WCHS Course Handbook

 World of Technology will expose students to several facets of technology education including but not limited to: technical communication, CAD (Onshape), energy systems, transportation systems, electrical systems, & resource management.
 This class will focus on problem solving, team building, and hands-on projects as a vehicle for the curriculum.
 Counts as one credit of math.

-MATERIALS PROCESSING
+🪚 MATERIALS PROCESSING

 This is a project-oriented course using plastic, wood and metal.
-Material Processing is a more in-depth study of the properties and uses many types of wood, plastic, and metal.
+Material Processing is a more in-depth study of the properties and uses of many types of wood, plastic, and metal.
 Students will have the opportunity to choose different materials for various uses and study their advantages and disadvantages in each application as they construct products to take home.

-PRODUCTION SYSTEMS
+🏭 PRODUCTION SYSTEMS

 This course allows students to learn methods of using hand and machine woodworking tools.
 Students use their skills to complete projects of the teacher's design as well as their own.
 Reading plans, drawing project designs, and working with traditional tools and materials form the basis of this course.